philipokumu/chipper-app/README.md

 Please adhere to the app's conventions for making HTTP requests.

+You are encouraged to use [Pinia](https://pinia.vuejs.org/) as store for posts.

 ✋ **BEFORE YOU BEGIN**

 > Please update the following line in this `README.md` file to include your estimate of the time required for completion.